echristiaans/ansible/roles/app_tentacle/README.md

 Role Name
 =========

-This role app_tentacle installs an Octopus LISTENING Tentacle version on a Windows server.
+This role app_tentacle installs a single Octopus LISTENING Tentacle version on a Windows server.
 It is tailored for a 2.x Octopus Tentacle, you can try a 3.x or adjust the playbook.

 Requirements